- Lost and found items should be stored in a secure area

 The user inputs data using a peripheral component such as a keyboard or a CD-ROM.
 The data is sent to the motherboard, a circuit board that contains, among other things, the CPU.
 The CPU is considered the actual brain of the computer; it receives the message, processes the information and converts the data into a binary code.
 The motherboard sends the code to the internal component that is charge of that specific action.
 The component performs that action and carries out the user's request

-• Power Supply Power Supplies Sound Cards Sound cards Cooling Fans and Cooling
+- Power Supplies Sound cards Fans and Cooling

 Computer History and its generations